 Make sure no dry pockets are created and the material has been firmly pushed and in contact with the primed or prepared substrate.
 If not using guide rails and screed boards but hand-troweling in smaller footprints or locations, use similar techniques to place and finish the material.

-8.3 SERIES 469/479 LAVACRETE FINAL FINISHING
+8.3 SERIES 470 LAVACRETE FINAL FINISHING

-Once the material has been fully placed, it is at thickness required and while the area is no larger than what the finishers can easily access, final finishing begins.
+Once the material has been fully placed at thickness required and in an area that is no larger than what the finishers can easily access, final finishing begins.